 · Trust beneficiary – Heirs who receive the trust assets

 · Property – Assets moved to the trust.
-May include securities, real estate, vehicles, cash, artwork, and more.
+It may include securities, real estate, vehicles, cash, artwork, and more.

 If the grantor dies, beneficiaries receive the property or assets outside probate.
 However, probate may be necessary if some heirs contest the will.